odeum/odeum-code/docs/Guidelines.md

 ### 5.3.2.
 Framework (framework)
 - Experiment title: ./experiments/framework
-- Setting up the core app framework in ODEUM CodeJS with React, Routes, Redux and Styled-Components.
+- Setting up the core app framework in ODEUM Code with React, Routes, Redux and Styled-Components.
 This means the Playground, Header, Menu, Footer and Workspace components and creating 1-2 App Scene components with routes to populate the workspace with "Hello World" and some REST API GET/PUT stuff.
-- Redux will be used for State Management throughout ODEUM CodeJS (OCJS) and it is a requirement for developers to obtain usable knowledge on how to use Redux in general and with all container/statefull (smart) components.
+- Redux will be used for State Management throughout ODEUM Code (OCJS) and it is a requirement for developers to obtain usable knowledge on how to use Redux in general and with all container/statefull (smart) components.
 Read the book, "The Complete Redux Book" it is located in the ./docs/developer/assets/ and check the book code examples here: [Redux Book](https://github.com/redux-book/code-samples)

 ### 5.3.3.
-Themes and themable components in ODEUM CodeJS (theme)
+Themes and themable components in ODEUM Code (theme)
 - Experiment title: ./experiments/theme
 - How to create a dynamic theme in OCJS which can be used for the example app "ThemeBuilder".
 Themes can be facilitated with <ThemeProvider> from Styled-components (SC).
 - Includes production ready <Icon /> component